Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

   alternate identity (a pseudonym).
 When the pseudonymization schema is known, the process can be reversed, so the original identity becomes known again.

-In practice there is a fine line between the two; for example, how to categorise a deterministic algorithm for data minimisation of IP addresses that produces a group of pseudonyms for a single given address.
+In practice there is a fine line between the two; for example, how to categorize a deterministic algorithm for data minimization of IP addresses that produces a group of pseudonyms for a single given address.

 ### IP address pseudonymization and anonymization methods

-As RFC7626 makes clear, the big privacy risk in DNS is connecting DNS queries to an individual and the major vector for this in DNS traffic is the client IP address.
+As [@RFC7626] makes clear, the big privacy risk in DNS is connecting DNS queries to an individual and the major vector for this in DNS traffic is the client IP address.

-There is active discussion in the space of effective pseudonymization of IP addresses in DNS traffic logs, however there seems to be no single solution that is widely recognised as suitable for all or most use cases.
+There is active discussion in the space of effective pseudonymization of IP addresses in DNS traffic logs, however there seems to be no single solution that is widely recognized as suitable for all or most use cases.
 There are also as yet no standards for this that are unencumbered by patents.
-This following table presents a high level comparison of various techniques employed or under development today and classifies then according to categorisation of technique and other properties.
+This following table presents a high level comparison of various techniques employed or under development today and classifies then according to categorization of technique and other properties.
 The list of techniques includes the main techniques in current use, but does not claim to be comprehensive. (#ip-address-techniques) provides a more detailed survey of these techniques and definitions for the